tanin47/backdoor/README.md

 you can embed Backdoor and open up another port for it with just a few lines of code.

 If you cannot serve it on another port, you can add a few more lines of code to proxy requests from a designated path to Backdoor (See the "How to use" section).
+This option also allows you to bring your own authentication.

 Backdoor can handle large datasets with the use of virtual lists and infinite scrolling.
 It also supports running an arbitrary SQL for more advanced needs of database administration.